-- Tangible property, if: - 1.
-You acquired the property after December 21, 2000, - 2.
-The original use of the property in the empowerment zone began with you, and - 3.
-Substantially all of the use of the property, during substantially all of the time that you held it, was in your enterprise zone business; and - Stock in a domestic corporation or a capital or profits interest in a domestic partnership, if: - 1.
-You acquired the stock or partnership interest after December 21, 2000, solely in exchange for cash, from the corporation at its original issue (directly or through an underwriter) or from the partnership; - 2.
-The business was an enterprise zone business (or a new business being organized as an enterprise zone business) as of the time you acquired the stock or partnership interest; and - 3.
+• Tangible property, if:

+1. You acquired the property after December 21, 2000, and before January 1, 2010,

+2. The original use of the property in the empowerment zone began with you, and

+3. Substantially all of the use of the property, during substantially all of the time that you held it, was in your enterprise zone business; and

+• Stock in a domestic corporation or a capital or profits interest in a domestic partnership, if:

+1. You acquired the stock or partnership interest after December 21, 2000, and before January 1, 2010, solely in exchange for cash, from the corporation at its original issue (directly or through an underwriter) or from the partnership;

+2. The business was an enterprise zone business (or a new business being organized as an enterprise zone business) as of the time you acquired the stock or partnership interest; and 3.
 The business qualified as an enterprise zone business during substantially all of the time during which you held the stock or partnership interest.

+See Pub.
+954, Tax Incentives for Distressed Communities, for the definition of empowerment zone and enterprise zone business.

 How to report.
 Report the entire gain realized from the sale as you otherwise would without regard to the election.
-On Form 4797, line 2, enter "Section

-1397B Rollover" in column (a) and enter as a (loss) in column (g) the amount of gain included on Form 4797 that you are electing to postpone.
+On Form 4797, line 2, enter "Section 1397B Rollover" in column (a) and enter as a (loss) in column (g) the amount of gain included on Form 4797 that you are electing to postpone.
 If you are reporting the sale directly on Form 4797, line 2, use the line directly below the line on which you reported the sale.

-See section 1397B for more details.
+See Pub.
+954 and section 1397B for more details.